stormnode/resume/github.md

 permalink: /github/
 ---

-These are my current active Github accounts.
+These are my past Github accounts.
 My github accounts tend to be related to different themes and jobs over the years.

 ### [stormnode](https://github.com/stormnode)
 Lucene, Elasticsearch, Angular and Kibana